-Not really.
 Dog clippers have more teeth per blade to keep the motor from having to work harder in the dog’s thicker coat.
 In addition, the motors in the dog trimmers are stronger to handle the heavier cutting load.
-They also have to have the requisite cooling to keep these stronger motors from overheating.

 Special Case Grooming

-- Matted Fur – Matted fur is abuse.
-So if you are rehabbing a dog with a matted coat, I first want to say “Thank You”.
-These mats pull on the dog’s skin and create ulcerations.
+Matted fur is abuse.
 The first rule is to go gently.
 The second rule is to work slowly.
 On this first cut, we aren’t going for style.
 You won’t be using a comb guard on these cuts, so having a nice pair of ceramic blades can help you keep your blades cool during these long grooming sessions.

 You may not be able to use a comb guard.
 For curly-haired breeds, you may choose to buy a longer guard to take the place of the guard.
 While you are at it, you might invest in a ceramic blade to help keep the tips cooler.